WithTheBest/BlockchainWTB/README.md

 With The Best is the biggest Online Conference Series for developers.
 Join some of the most esteemed Blockchain experts for exclusive live coding sessions and benefit from 1-to-1 mentoring.
 Attended the conference?
-Continue learning with the speakers' resources
+Watch the talks again on the [Blockchain WTB platform] (https://blockchain.withthebest.bemyapp.com) Continue learning with the speakers' resources

 ## Table of Contents
 - [Speakers] (#speakers)